A tour of Spinalonga, Greece’s former leper colony, off Crete

 - If you do visit in July-August, do so in the morning or late afternoon.

-- The museum only opens upon request from November-March (Tel. +30 28410 22462).
+- The site is open daily from April-October (8:30-18:00) and the museum opens upon request from November-March (Tel. +30 28410 22462).

-- The cost of the crossing is €10 (€5 reduced) from Plaka and €12 (€6 reduced) from Elounda and €16 euros from Agios Nikolaos.
+- The boat crossing costs €10 (€5 reduced) from Plaka and €12 (€6 reduced) from Elounda and €16 from Agios Nikolaos.

 - There’s is a cafe, toilet and souvenir shop on Spinalonga but don’t forget to pack everything you need for a day out in the sun (hat, sun cream, sun glasses, water bottle).